Cost of Raising a Child in the USA Explained Simply

 Why Understanding Child Costs Matters

-Before a baby arrives, most parents think mainly about diapers and baby clothes.
-But the truth is, child-raising costs go far beyond the early years.
+Before a baby arrives, most parents think mainly about diapers and baby clothes, but the truth is, child-raising costs go far beyond the early years.
 Expenses grow as children grow, from healthcare and childcare to education, food, and activities.

 Understanding these costs helps parents: